-What we need to do to reach our goals and who does what.
-Interest Groups fill in the Action Plan Chart.
+- What we need to do to reach our goals and who does what. - Interest Groups fill in the Action Plan Chart.
 All of the charts go back to the Community Planner and Committee.

-A. An Action Plan will be made for each long term goal
+A. An Action Plan will be made for each long term goal.

-- Helps us make the vision into a Strategic Plan. - For each of the vision themes one Action Plan is filled out. - The Plan has 4 parts - A. The Long Term goal: Longer than 5 years (Vision) - B. The short term goal: Within 5 years (can do right away) - C. Strengths/Unknowns/Threats - D. Action/Who does what/When
+- Helps us make the vision into a Strategic Plan. - For each of the vision themes one Action Plan is filled out. - The Plan has 4 parts - A. The long term goal: Longer than 5 years (vision) - B. The short term goal: Within 5 years (can do right away) - C. Strengths/Unknowns/Threats - D. Action/Who does what/When

-ACTION PLAN Cha art
+ACTION PLAN CHART

-A.

-Long Term Goal
+A. Long Term Goal

-B.

-Short Term Goal
+B. Short Term Goal

-C. Strengths Things that are working for us Unknown Things we don't know about yet- if they are for or against us Threats Things that are working against us
+C. Strengths Things that are working for us Unknown Things we don't know about yet - if they are for or against us Threats Things that are working against us

 D. Action Who does what When

-- A. Fill in the long term goal: Longer than 5 years (Vision) - B. Fill in the Short Term Goal: Within 5 years (can do right away) - C. Things that are working for us

-Strengths What is working for us to help us meet our goal?
+- Fill in the long term goal: longer than 5 years (vision) - Fill in the short term goal: within 5 years (can do right away) - Thing that are working for us Strengths - What is working for us to help us meet our goal?

 Things that we don't know about yet Unknown - What things we don't know about yet that might hold us back from meeting our goal.
-What are we not sure of yet? i.e Financial commitment
+What are we not sure of yet? i.e. financial commitment

-Things that are working against us

-Threats - What things are working against us and keeping us

-from meeting our goal?
+Things that are working against us Threats - What things are working against us and keeping us from meeting our goal?